-Inflation Procedures.- There are two inflation systems for the LR-1 life raft.
-The CO., a mechanical system, inflates the raft within 30 seconds and is normally used during parachute descent.
+Inflation Procedures. - There are two inflation for the LR-1 life raft.
+The CO2, a systems system, inflates the raft within 30 mechanical seconds and is normally used during parachute descent.
 If the mechanical system fails, the oral inflation system is used to inflate the raft.
-The oral inflation system consists of a length of rubber tubing; an oral inflation valve with a rubber mouthpiece; and a knurled, locking collar.
+The oral inflation system consists of a length of rubber tubing; an oral inflation valve with a mouthpieceand a knurled, rubber locking collar.
 The oral inflation valve may be used in topping or relieving pressure from the flotation tube; this may become necessary because of temperature changes from daytime to nighttime.
 The raft should not be inflated drum tight, as it will ride more comfortably in choppy seas if the pressure is slackened.